 Older drainage fields / soakaways can fail due to a build-up of sludge solids.
 The level of sludge solids passing through the septic tank are due to a number of reasons, including size of the tank, nature of the waste water and emptying frequency.

 Within most prefabricated septic tanks are internal baffles or cones which are designed to prevent solids and floating material from passing through the tank.
-In some instances baffles and cones can collapse resulting in solids and floating material passing through the tank and into the soakaway network.
+In some instances baffles and cones can collapse resulting in solids and floating material passing through the tank and into the drainage field / soakaway.

 Prefabricated tanks can also implode if there is substantial ground movement around the tank or if the tank hasn’t been installed using the correct back-fill material.
 If these tanks are not back-filled with concrete this can result in flotation of the tank especially when a tank is emptied during wet weather periods.